Praveenkarthick28/myrepo/README.md

 Hi folks !
-PRAVEEN here
+KARTHIK here

 Here you will find devops based projects.

-lot of projects in the queue.
+projects in the queue...